M-Yamamori/Julia-Opt/Chapter5/Chapter5-5.md

 julia> typeof(tableau)
 SimplexTableau
 ```
-We also can get each variable
+We also can get each variable.
 ```
 julia> tableau.b_idx
 3-element Array{Int64,1}: